microdotblog/indie-microblogging/Part 3/Micropub.md

 	h=entry&content=Hello%20world.&photo=https://...&mp-photo-alt=Description%20here.

 The alt text parameter is not part of the original Micropub spec, but was instead proposed later through an extension to Micropub.
 In fact, the spec itself outlines only the initial framework for request and posting basics.
 Many useful parts of Micropub come from conventions used in the IndieWeb community.
-If there are at least a few client and server implementations of a proposal, it is considered stable.
+Once there are a few client and server implementations of a proposal, it is considered stable.

 ### More complex posts